 The typical response when people discover a nurses’ work schedule is “Wow, that’s a long day” paired with a wince.
-I’m inclined to a similar response when I learn that people work from early morning until night, five or six days a week (sometimes working long hours with little work-life balance).
+I’m inclined to a similar response when I learn that people work from early morning until night, five or six days a week (sometimes working long shifts with little work-life balance).

 Nurses’ schedules are by no means a walk in the park.
 Though, what may appear to be nothing but grueling actually has quite a lot of upside.
 Twelve-hour shifts usually translate to three-day work weeks, but a majority of nurses are not frolicking through life as four-day weekend warriors.
 We’re do-ers, which means we optimize this unique work schedule in order to maximize our lives (and sometimes recover from the previous three shifts!).

 I can schedule myself to work Sunday, Monday, Tuesday (we’ll talk about working 3 shifts in a row at a later date) to get in my three shifts for the week.
 This would mean not working Wednesday-Saturday.
 I then sign up to work Thursday, Friday, and Saturday of the following week to satisfy my three shifts.
 In this scenario, I have off Wednesday of the first week until Thursday of the second week.